cyclus/cyclus/README.rst

 --------------------------------------------------------------------------
-When Pushing to the Blessed Repository
+The Developer Workflow
 --------------------------------------------------------------------------

 *Note that "blessed" repository refers to the primary `cyclus/core` repository.*

-Do your development pushing only to your own fork.
+As you do your development, push primarily only to your own fork.
 Push to the blessed repository (usually the "develop" branch) only after:

   * You have pulled the latest changes from the blessed repository.